 - @m=m1,m2,...,m16 to specific a full 4x4 matrix transform

 - All of the models must be loaded in the same scene simultaneously, so it can hurt performance if you have many frames with complex models.

 - You can use any combination of supported formats, but materials may not be processed correctly if they are not all the same.

-- Blender, KSP, Minecraft, and Valve formats are not supported in timeframes.
+- Blender and GLB/glTF formats are not supported in timeframes.